-Led by Wolf Greenfield attorneys Stuart Duncan Smith and Michelle Nyein and former Wolf Greenfield attorney Ethan Marks, every associate, counsel and technology specialist in both Boston and New York contributed, with the firm’s shareholders providing matching funds.
+Led by Wolf Greenfield attorney Stuart Duncan Smith and former Wolf Greenfield attorneys Ethan Marks and Michelle Nyein, every associate, counsel and technology specialist in both Boston and New York contributed, with the firm’s shareholders providing matching funds.

 “To say I am proud of our team is an understatement,” said Tim Oyer, President and Managing Partner of Wolf Greenfield.
 “We strongly believe in the vital work GBLS does to support individuals who need it most, and we are glad we can do our part in continuing to support their efforts.”

 Wolf Greenfield’s contributions to GBLS are part of its efforts to increase legal representation for those who cannot afford it.
 Each year, members of the firm lobby state representatives and senators to increase public funding for civil legal aid, and members of the firm regularly volunteer their time with GBLS and other legal aid organizations to represent clients pro bono.